All change within the academy: dissonance and role conflict, or the potential for new forms of professionalism?

 Dillon, Jean (2007) All change within the academy: dissonance and role conflict, or the potential for new forms of professionalism?
 Educate: the London journal of doctoral research in education., 7 (1). pp. 27-38.
 ISSN 1477-5557

 thirteen years of the Thatcher government administration, rapid technological advancements, globalisation and policy directives to widen participation.
 This paper initially foregrounds the changing organisational context of HEIs in Britain by drawing upon relevant literature and case study examples from a post-1992 University.
 The paper goes on to illustrate some of the micro-consequences of manageralism and marketisation through widening participation and briefly assesses their impact vis-à-vis gender, the

-|Research Areas:||School of Health and Education|
+|Research Areas:||A. > School of Health and Education|

-|Deposited On:||08 Apr 2010 13:20|
+|Date Deposited:||08 Apr 2010 13:20|